yogeshkasar778/yogeshkasar778/README.md

 - 🌱 I’m currently learning **Data Science**
 - 👯 I’m looking to collaborate on Data Science Projects
 - 💬 You can reach me on: kasary778@gmail.com
-- 📫 You can follow me on:https://www.linkedin.com/in/yogesh-kasar-58b99820a/
+- 📫 You can follow me on LinkedIn:https://www.linkedin.com/in/yogesh-kasar-58b99820a/
 ---
    ### :hammer_and_wrench: Languages and Tools :
    <div>